-Though there are well-known health benefits to mindfulness meditation, breathing is the aspect of meditation most impactful on the body.
-The practice of breath meditation--meditation techniques that focus on deep breaths have been shown to reduce anxiety and stress, as well as improve other health metrics such as blood pressure and heart rate.
+Though there are well-known health benefits to mindfulness meditation, mindful breathing is the aspect of meditation most impactful on the body.
+The practice of breath meditation--meditation techniques that focus on deep breaths--has been shown to reduce anxiety and stress, as well as improve other health metrics such as blood pressure and heart rate.

-But even for someone skilled in meditation, breathing correctly to maximize its beneficial effects can be difficult.
-In the guide to meditation and breathing exercises below, we will discuss the benefits that breathing meditation has on the body, different ways to breathe in meditation, how to focus on the breath in meditation, and what you can do in your breath work to help get the most out of your meditation.
+But even for someone skilled in meditation, practicing meditative breathing correctly to maximize its beneficial effects can be difficult.
+In the guide to meditation and breathing exercises below, we will discuss the benefits that breathing meditation has on the body, different ways to breathe in meditation, how to focus on the breath in meditation, and what you can do in your breath work to best practice meditation.

-Download for a FREE TRIAL and learn to breathe with Mesmerize.
+Download for a FREE TRIAL and focus on breathing with Mesmerize.

-Resonant breathing is considered the ideal breathing pattern for stress-reduction meditation.
+Resonant breathing in meditation is considered the ideal breathing pattern for stress-reduction meditation.
 Breathing at a rate of 6 breaths per minute, on average, has been demonstrated to create a “resonant frequency” whereby heart rate and blood pressure oscillate 180 degrees out of phase with one another, while heart rate and respiration oscillate in phase with each other.
 The effects of these phasings include a maximal increase in heart rate variability--the gold standard of relaxation measurement--as well as decreased blood pressure and reduced heart rate.